Father Of Youngest Manchester Attack Victim Pays Tribute To Daughter On Her Birthday

 When Andrew arrived at the scene of the attack, he found Ashlee, who was then being treated by medics for shrapnel injuries.
 He said there were people, many of them children, screaming and crying in the wake of the blast.

-He then found out that his wife had been taken to to Salford Royal Hospital.
+He then found out that his wife had been taken to Salford Royal Hospital.
 Hours later, a detective at the scene told him that his daughter Saffie had been killed by the blast.

 “I couldn’t take it in.
 I just sat there looking at him.
 It’s just your worst nightmare.
 I didn’t know what to say, I didn’t know what to think,” he said.